zabereznikova/docs.de-de/docs/framework/winforms/controls/how-to-change-styles-on-an-element-in-the-managed-html-document-object-model.md

  `</DIV>`

- Das Problem beim Bearbeiten von Formaten mithilfe der <xref:System.Windows.Forms.HtmlElement.Style%2A>\-Eigenschaft liegt darin, dass es umständlich sein kann, einzelne Formateinstellungen zur Zeichenfolge hinzuzufügen bzw. daraus zu entfernen.
-Wenn beispielsweise der voranstehende Text kursiv angezeigt werden sollte, solange der Benutzer den Cursor über dem `DIV` positioniert, und normal, wenn er den Cursor vom `DIV` entfernt, würde dies zu einer komplexen Prozedur führen.
-Es kann sehr zeitaufwändig sein, eine große Anzahl von Formaten auf diese Weise zu bearbeiten.
+ <span data-ttu-id="a7625-106">Das Problem mit dem Bearbeiten von Stilen mithilfe der <xref:System.Windows.Forms.HtmlElement.Style%2A> Eigenschaft ist, dass es bei Personen ausweisen kann mühsam hinzu, und entfernen einzelne formateinstellungen aus der Zeichenfolge.</span><span class="sxs-lookup"><span data-stu-id="a7625-106">The problem with manipulating styles using the <xref:System.Windows.Forms.HtmlElement.Style%2A> property is that it can prove cumbersome to add to and remove individual style settings from the string.</span></span> <span data-ttu-id="a7625-107">Beispielsweise würde es einer komplexen Prozedur zum Rendern von vorangegangenen Texts kursiv, sobald der Benutzer über den Cursor positioniert werden die `DIV`, und ergreifen Sie kursiv deaktiviert, wenn der Cursor bleibt die `DIV`.</span><span class="sxs-lookup"><span data-stu-id="a7625-107">For example, it would become a complex procedure for you to render the previous text in italics whenever the user positions the cursor over the `DIV`, and take italics off when the cursor leaves the `DIV`.</span></span> <span data-ttu-id="a7625-108">Wenn Sie eine große Anzahl von Formaten auf diese Weise bearbeiten müssen würde ein Problem dar.</span><span class="sxs-lookup"><span data-stu-id="a7625-108">Time would become an issue if you need to manipulate a large number of styles in this manner.</span></span>

- Die folgende Prozedur enthält Code, mit dem Sie Formate in HTML\-Dokumenten und \-Elementen leicht bearbeiten können.
-Für diese Prozedur wird vorausgesetzt, dass Sie grundlegende Aufgaben in Windows Forms ausführen können, z.
-B. das Erstellen eines neuen Projekts oder das Hinzufügen eines Steuerelements zu einem Formular.
+ <span data-ttu-id="a7625-109">Das folgende Verfahren enthält Code, mit denen Sie problemlos Formate für HTML-Dokumente und Elemente bearbeiten können.</span><span class="sxs-lookup"><span data-stu-id="a7625-109">The following procedure contains code that you can use to easily manipulate styles on HTML documents and elements.</span></span> <span data-ttu-id="a7625-110">Die Prozedur erfordert, dass Sie wissen, wie grundlegende Aufgaben in Windows Forms, z.
+B. Erstellen eines neuen Projekts und Hinzufügen eines Steuerelements zu einem Formular.</span><span class="sxs-lookup"><span data-stu-id="a7625-110">The procedure requires that you know how to perform basic tasks in Windows Forms, such as creating a new project and adding a control to a form.</span></span>

-### So verarbeiten Sie Formatänderungen in einer Windows Forms\-Anwendung
+### <a name="to-process-style-changes-in-a-windows-forms-application"></a><span data-ttu-id="a7625-111">Verarbeiten von Änderungen an Formatvorlagen in einer Windows Forms-Anwendung</span><span class="sxs-lookup"><span data-stu-id="a7625-111">To process style changes in a Windows Forms application</span></span>

-1. Erstellen Sie ein neues Projekt vom Typ Windows Forms.
+1.  <span data-ttu-id="a7625-112">Erstellen Sie ein neues Windows Forms-Projekt.</span><span class="sxs-lookup"><span data-stu-id="a7625-112">Create a new Windows Forms project.</span></span>

-2. Erstellen Sie eine neue Klassendatei, deren Erweiterung für Ihre Programmiersprache geeignet ist.
+2.  <span data-ttu-id="a7625-113">Erstellen Sie eine neue Klassendatei mit der Erweiterung, die für Ihre Programmiersprache geeignet.</span><span class="sxs-lookup"><span data-stu-id="a7625-113">Create a new class file ending in the extension appropriate for your programming language.</span></span>

-3. Kopieren Sie den `StyleGenerator`\-Klassencode im Beispielabschnitt dieses Themas in die Klassendatei, und speichern Sie den Code.
+3.  <span data-ttu-id="a7625-114">Kopieren der `StyleGenerator` Klasse von Code im Abschnitt "Beispiel" dieses Themas in die Klassendatei, und speichern Sie den Code.</span><span class="sxs-lookup"><span data-stu-id="a7625-114">Copy the `StyleGenerator` class code in the Example section of this topic into the class file, and save the code.</span></span>

-4. Speichern Sie den folgenden HTML\-Code in einer Datei mit dem Namen Test.htm.
+4.  <span data-ttu-id="a7625-115">Speichern Sie den folgenden HTML-Code in eine Datei mit dem Namen Test.htm.</span><span class="sxs-lookup"><span data-stu-id="a7625-115">Save the following HTML to a file named Test.htm.</span></span>

     ```
     <HTML>